 Flexure within RSS significantly impacts Fabry-Perot calibration so Fabry-Perot observations must be carried out as close as possible to the parallactic angle.
 Specific positions angles cannot be requested for Fabry-Perot observations.
 Because the position angle of the parallactic angle can vary significantly along a track or between east and west tracks it is very difficult to predict the location of the CCD gaps a priori.
 To maintain maximum flexibility in scheduling we recommend that multiple dithered scans be obtained in cases where the object(s) of interest do not fall completely on the middle CCD.

-All available Fabry-Perot modes need further work on flat-fielding, throughput determination, and stability characterisation in order to be considered fully commissioned and ready for routine science observations.
-Flat-fielding, in particular, has recently been discovered to be very problematic and work is actively ongoing to fully characterize this and how it might be calibrated properly.
-Therefore, all Fabry-Perot observations are still considered shared-risk in this call.
+All available modes need further work on flat-fielding, throughput determination, and stability characterisation in order to be considered fully commissioned and ready for routine science observations.
+Therefore, all Fabry-Perot observations are considered shared-risk in this call.

 Notwithstanding the previous comments, the LR and single-etalon MR modes have been used successfully for several science programs.
 The TF mode has not yet been used for science observations, but is considered ready for use since it shares the same hardware as LR mode.
 Emission line programs such as H-α mapping are generally fine to pursue with the single-etalon MR mode.
 Absorption line studies may be more problematic.
 Observers should use the tables of etalon free spectral range given in the etalon technical reports and the blocking filter curves to estimate the effects on their particular program.
 Because of the small free spectral range of the HR etalon, single-etalon mode HR is regrettably not usable.